cironunes/ngzen/README.md

 # ngzen
-> CLI tool to improve the worflow for Angular apps
+> CLI tool for a faster Angular worflow

+Zen creates Angular files for you enforcing the [best practices](https://github.com/johnpapa/angular-styleguide).

 ## How to install